tidymodels/TMwR/tmwr-atlas/05-data-spending.md

 ## Other Considerations for a Data Budget

 When deciding how to spend the data available to you, keep a few more things in mind.
 First, it is critical to quarantine the test set from any model building activities.
-As your read this book, notice which data are exposed to the model at any given time.
+As you read this book, notice which data are exposed to the model at any given time.

 :::rmdwarning
 The problem of _information leakage_ occurs when data outside of the training set are used in the modeling process.